We provide assistance with transport to sixth form or college to students who meet our eligibility criteria.

 - The sixth form or college is the nearest establishment offering a course that we consider suitable to a student's career choice, or that is a pre-requisite for entry into higher education (see below for more details);

-- The sixth form or college is more than three miles from your home by the nearest walked route; and
+- The nearest sixth form or college is more than three miles from your home by the shortest walked route; and

 - You must have agreement from your parent or guardian to pay for the pass.